 WOW launched in 2011 at London’s Southbank Centre, and was founded by Jude Kelly CBE, Southbank Centre’s Artistic Director.
 Past speakers in London have included: Malala Yousafzai, Annie Lennox, Patrick Stewart, Julie Walters, Shami Chakrabarti, Salma Hayek, Alice Walker, Caitlin Moran, Vivienne Westwood, Grayson Perry, Leymah Gbowee, and Christine Lagarde.

 The WOW movement is growing, and is now in over 20 cities across 5 continents including Karachi in Pakistan, Finland, New York and Baltimore in the USA, across the UK and Australia and in Hargeysa, Somaliland.

-There have been Thinkins in Bangladesh, Pakistan, Afghanistan, Sri Lanka and India in preparation for WOW Kathmandu which will feature the stories of women from across South Asia.
+There were Thinkins in Bangladesh, Pakistan, Afghanistan, Sri Lanka, India and Nepal, which featured the stories of women from across South Asia.

 Around the world, individuals and communities, including an increasing number of men, are insisting on the simple proposition that women must have equal rights and asking 'why is gender equality taking so long?'

 The global WOW movement is growing at a time when female voices have become immensely powerful as a force for positive change.
 The festival concept belongs to London’s Southbank Centre and was founded by Jude Kelly CBE, Southbank Centre’s Artistic Director- http://wow.southbankcentre.co.uk/